louisgv/a-jekyll-blog/_posts/2015/11/2015-11-02-90-days-of-startup-day-3.md

 date: '2015-11-02 19:45'
 ---

+  Wednesday, third day of Startup Week.
+Met Josh and Andy at the hub 'as usual'.
+Listening to a pretty interesting marketing talk.
+Then @sanoy joined the team.

-  Wednesday, third day of Startup Week, I went to the Impact Hub with @sanoy and met [Swatee Surve](https://www.linkedin.com/in/swatee).
+  Afternoon, I went to the Impact Hub with @sanoy and met [Swatee Surve](https://www.linkedin.com/in/swatee).
 Her company [Litesprite](https://litesprite.com/), was [mentioned on the Seattle Times](https://bit.ly/1Wguvfm).
 She also organized the health track for @SEAStartupWeek.
 We had a great q/a session surrounding the digital health care industry as well as [Sarah](https://hisarah.meteor.com), a simple, friendly & natural personal health record that I was working on.

   After having listened to my pitch, Swattee gave me three suggestions.
 First, I should solidify the problem, Sarah seems too broad.
 I should narrow Sarah down to solve one definite problem.
 Second, I should investigate on how geo-location could influences Sarah's behavior.
 Third, I need to do more outreach with potential customer to investigate the model and work-flow that they conform to.
 Available models include small clinic, big hospital, treatment center, and direct consumer?
 She suggested that for Sarah's case, I should reach out to small clinic and interviewing nurses as they might contribute some valuable information.